ole-hc/MCB-characteristic-curves-UI/README.md

 ## UI hierarchy structure
-The following diagram documents the different UI-elements and how they are nested in each other.
+The following diagram documents the different UI-elements and how they are nested within each other.
 The raw diagram file is save in 'documentation/UI-Layout-Architecture.drawio' and can be edited using the web tools hosted on [draw.io](https://draw.io).

 ![UI-hierarchy-diagram](documentation/UI-Layout-Architecture.png)